 Some strains produce a toxin that can cause toxic shock syndrome, scalded skin syndrome, or food poisoning.

-Drug choice depends on source and location of infection and community or institutional resistance patterns.
+Antibiotic choice depends on source and location of infection and community or institutional resistance patterns.